Did the disciples leave because Jesus taught, to “truly believe” in him, required supernatural faith that many disciples did not have?

 The Lord does not just want a relationship with you.
 He wants “intimacy” with you!
 We are all made for intimacy.
 There are studies that show if babies are not held, they can die.
 We are made for intimacy.
 It’s extremely intimate when spouses give their entire bodies to each other which create these beautiful babies.
 We are all intimate human beings.

 Our intimate God came into this world as an intimate baby.
 How awesome is that!
 In John chapter 6, Jesus took intimacy one big step further.
 By consuming the Bread of Life, we transform into the Body of Christ.
-Our intimate God wants to “physically” dwell within each and everyone of us.
+Our intimate God wants to fully (all in all) dwell within each and everyone of us.

 Consuming his flesh and blood feeds our spirit (soul) which gives life, not our sinful flesh which is of no avail.
 We transform into the Body of Christ by spiritually being fed, so we too rise from the dead.